Table of Contents

 - How Does Alipay Work?

 - What About Alipay and Chargebacks?

 Alipay might not yet be a household brand in the United States, but merchants who want to expand their business into lucrative overseas markets should be learning everything there is to know about it.
-Created in 2004 by the Chinese ecommerce giant Alibaba, Alipay functions similarly to PayPal, facilitating digital transactions for retail purchases, peer-to-peer transfers, bill payments, and more.
+Created in 2004 by the Chinese eCommerce giant Alibaba, Alipay functions similarly to PayPal, facilitating digital transactions for retail purchases, peer-to-peer transfers, bill payments, and more.

-Adding Alipay to your list of accepted payments can bring in new customers, but ever new payment provider carries unique risks and concerns.
+Adding Alipay to your list of accepted payments can bring in new customers, but every new payment provider carries unique risks and concerns.
 Before they start accepting Alipay, what to do merchants need to know about how the platform deals with disputes and chargebacks?

 With more than 1.2 billion users, Alipay is one of the world’s biggest mobile payment providers, second only to PayPal.
 However, as much as three quarters of those users are located in China.
 Merchants who don’t actively market to customers in China and other Asia-Pacific regions may be able to get away with ignoring Alipay, but that means leaving a lot of potential sales on the table.
-China’s ecommerce sector has grown incredibly fast and is now the largest in the world by far.
-Accepting Alipay is a simple first step merchants can take to make themselves accessible to the average Chinese ecommerce consumer.
+China’s eCommerce sector has grown incredibly fast and is now the largest in the world by far.
+Accepting Alipay is a simple first step merchants can take to make themselves accessible to the average Chinese eCommerce customer.